GitGuardian/ggtools/new-arch-migration/README.md

 At the end of the deployment, depending on how you expose the application (Ingress, LoadBalancer), you will need to switch traffic to the new application.

-1. Clone the ggtool repository.
+1. Clone the ggtools repository.

     ```bash
     git clone https://github.com/GitGuardian/ggtools.git